 The first step to a successful Experience is coming up with a unique and festive idea.
 To help get your creativity flowing, we’re sharing some insights from restaurants that hosted winning holiday Experiences in 2020.
 Take inspiration from what they did and what they learned along the way.

 Take holiday cheer over the top to get everyone in the spirit

-During the holiday season last year, Handcraft Kitchen and Cocktails in South Carolina carried out several of its popular Christmas events with Experiences.
+During prior holiday seasons, Handcraft Kitchen and Cocktails in South Carolina carried out several of its popular Christmas events with Experiences.
 The restaurant hosted breakfast with Santa Claus at brunch during the first two weekends in December, recalls Sherwin Levitis, director of operations for the restaurant.

 The main event, however, was Miracle.
 “For five weeks, we turned the whole restaurant into an entire immersive Christmas Experience,” says Levitis.
 There was a special menu for the Experience, and a holiday music playlist on constant rotation.
 But it’s the decor, which took more than 50 hours to install, that set the Miracle Experience apart.

 Handcraft Kitchen and Cocktails always goes far beyond some tinsel and a few twinkly lights, festooning every inch of wall and ceiling with a huge variety of glittery decorations.
 Last year, there was even an animatronic Santa.
 Staff members got into the spirit with their outfits, too.
 (Picture a manager wearing a suit jacket patterned with kittens in Santa hats.)

 Looking ahead to the coming holidays, Levitis says the Experiences will be the same as last year, with one key difference: more bookings.
 Last year taught them that with Experiences they can keep up with a high volume of diners and still run operations smoothly.